wonko9/jabber_component_framework/README.txt

 irb -r lib/jabber_component_framework.rb
 > c = Jabber::ComponentFramework::Controller.new(:server => "localhost", :component_jid => "chat.localhost", :password => "secret", :default_user => "somebot@chat.localhost", :debug => true, :log_messages_locally => true)

+== ISSUES:

+Right now the component requires the AR model JabberRosterItem to store subscription information.
+We've talked about just allowing you to use memcache to store these and dealing with losing your cache.
+I'm not quite sure how this would work yet though.
+If you had no record of a person it was suggested you could probe them and if you don't hear anything back, you could send a subscription request.
+The problem I see with this is what system would be watching for the LACK of a probe response in order to send the sub request.
+Would it be a sep thread that just watches some list of probed people?
+This doesn't seem scaleable to me.

 == LICENSE: